srcagency/pull-to-promise/README.md

 	.then(console.log);	// [ "first", "second" ]
 ```

-You may inject your own Promise library if you wish:
+You may inject your own Promise library if you wish, otherwise the library
+will default to the `Promise` global.

 ```js
 var toPromise = require('pull-to-promise');